stevewalsh124/dgp.hm/README.md

 # dgp.hm

+# New folder structure

+* **dgp.hm**: This folder contains the R package for hierarchical modeling.
+* **fitting**: This folder contains the R script to fit a hierarchical model (shallow or deep) to a particular model.
+A bash script offers easily parallel computation of multiple models.
+Results are stored in csv files.
+The `collect_means.R` script (will) collect and compile the predicted posterior means of all testing and training models.
+* **plotting**: This folder contains R scripts to generate useful figures.

-The `dgp.hm` folder contains the R package.
-To build and install, run
+To build and install the `dgp.hm` R package, run

 ```
 R CMD build dgp.hm